PKY Media Pty Ltd, encompassing the College of Sound & Music Production (COSAMP) and Salt Studios, is part of the ReadCloud (RCL) Ltd family.

 Studio B is a purpose built suite that houses a range of high-end music production tools.
 It’s an ideal space for producing and creating music, as well as leaRning music production techniques face to face with an industry professional.

-Studio B is a very comfortable workspace with natural light and easy access to all other amenities within the facility, also used in our Studio Excursion sessions to demonstrate professional mixing techniques.
+Studio B is a very comfortable workspace with natural light and easy access to all other amenities within the facility.

 Conveniently located in the heart of Melbourne’s bayside area, COSAMP is easily accessed by car or by public transport.